dinhluyen93/PrismLauncher-Cracked/README.md

 - **Modern Macs**: `PrismLauncher-macOS-<version>.zip`
 - **Older Macs**: `PrismLauncher-macOS-Legacy-<version>.zip`

 After downloading, run the installer or extract the portable version to your preferred location.
+Test.